 3. With regard to LFSM-UC on V1G electric vehicles and associated V1G electric vehicle supply equipment and power-to-gas demand units:

-(a) The V1G electric vehicle and associated V1G electric vehicle supply equipment and the power-to-gas demand unit shall be capable of reducing the consumption from the current active power input automatically down to the minimum technical operational level according to the indicative Figure XX at a frequency threshold and with a droop setting:
+(a) The V1G electric vehicle and associated V1G electric vehicle supply equipment and the power-to-gas demand unit shall be capable of reducing the consumption from the current active power input (Pref) automatically down to the minimum technical operational level according to the indicative Figure XX at a frequency threshold and with a droop setting:

 (b) The droop shall be 5%.